 Since 2006, STEPS research has explored how citizens can take centre stage in developing science, technology and innovation, and how this might lead to better results.

 In 1970 a document called the ‘Sussex Manifesto’ written by a group from the Institute of Development Studies and the Science Policy Research Unit helped to shape modern thinking on science and technology for development.
 Forty years on, the ESRC STEPS Centre (including researchers from the same institutions) decided to ask what kind of Manifesto was needed for today’s world.

 The ‘Innovation, Sustainability, Development: A New Manifesto’ project involved contributions from all STEPS Centre members and a network of international partners.
 The process included a dedicated series of 13 background papers by STEPS researchers and their colleagues, exploring the history of these ideas and the latest experience on how science, technology and innovation were shaped.

 But it also aimed to get participation and ideas from a wide range of people and places.
 This reflected the core idea that science and technology play very different roles in development depending on where you are, and different professions can have radically different views on it.

-Exploring this diversity was important to make the New Manifesto live up to its aims.
 To do this, STEPS ran an international seminar series and 20 roundtables conducted throughout the world — involving hundreds of individuals from women’s groups in rural Maharashtra to researchers in Venezuela to the Zimbabwean Minister of Science and Technology.